Tulbius/UniversityChatbot/README.md

 A discord bot which can help you find information about all **universities**around the world.:earth_africa:
 This bot provide also a **recommendation system** to give you the top universities that fit you best. :mortar_board:

-This cool project was made by Sohana Hassanaly & Pierre-Victor Landez from ESILV
+This cool project was made by Sohana Hassanaly & Pierre-Victor Landez from ESILV :woman_student: :man_student:

 # How to connect to Discord :computer:

-To use our bot and visualize it working, if you don't already have one you have to create a Discord account :
+To use our bot and visualize it working, if you don't already have one you have to create a Discord account :writing_hand:

 https://discord.com/register

-Once it's done, follow this invitation link :
+Once it's done, follow this invitation link :link:

 https://discord.gg/jJuWXfCh